jaaack-wang/linguistic-knowledge-in-DA-for-NLP/README.md

 The basic findings are twofold:
 - The revised EDA program enhanced with a n-gram language model did not lead to better test set classification results in terms of accuracy, precision, recall, and F1 scores.
 This is also true even when the five text editing operations are applied and compared separately for the two revised programs (as shown in the ablation study).
 This means that adding probabilistic linguistic knowledge as constrains is not very useful, although doing so does lead to more readable and higher-quality augmented texts.
 - Unlike [the EDA authors' findings](https://arxiv.org/abs/1901.11196) on 5 much simpler sentiment-related and text type classification tasks, this study did not find general performance gains across train sets of varying sizes after the five text editing operations or any one of it were applied.
-Intead, the classification models always need to see sufficient amounts of traning examples (e.g., at least 50k, or at least 100k) so that they can mediate the negative impact of false matching augmented text pairs and generalize better.
+Instead, the classification models always need to see sufficient amounts of traning examples (e.g., at least 50k, or at least 100k) so that they can mediate the negative impact of false matching augmented text pairs and generalize better.
 This shows a limitation of random text editing perturbations used a DA approach, especially for text matching, which is more sensitive to and subject to some tiny semantic changes caused by text augmentation.

 <a name='3'></a>